 Holiday Grief – How to Cope After Your Parent Dies

 Holiday grief after your parent dies can be overwhelming.
-Except for one year early in my marriage, I have spent every Christmas Day of my life with my mother.
-Mom passed away recently at the age of 89 and before we’ve even had time to grieve, the holidays are upon us.
+My mom passed away in October of last year.
+Except for one year early in my marriage, I had spent every Christmas Day of my life with my mother.

-Knowing the Ghost of Christmas Present will soon be here, I’m planning ahead for ways to survive this first Christmas Day without my mom.
+Knowing the Ghost of Christmas Present is fast upon us, I’m planning ahead for ways to survive Christmas Day again without my mom.
 I’m definitely not alone in this.
 If you’ll be spending your first Christmas or Hanukkah without a very important loved one, do you have some positive ideas on how to get through the season?
 We’d love to hear them.

 In the meantime, here are some ideas on how to remember and celebrate your family member in the next few weeks.